Skip to main content

 You can also use the following command:

-chr start -np node.properties
+chr node start -np node.properties

 In this case, you need to make sure that metrics.prometheus.port=9190 attribute is available in the node.properties file.